FudanSELab/ClassEval/README.md

 ## Benchmark Format

 ClassEval has been meticulously structured and saved in the JSON format, accessible at [ClassEval Data](https://github.com/FudanSELab/ClassEval/blob/master/data/ClassEval_data.json).
-The specific class-level data fields for each task are delineated as follows:"
+The specific data fields for each task are delineated as follows:"

 * task_id: the unique identifier for each task.

-* skeleton: the class skeleton, including all input descriptions in our coding tasks.
+* skeleton: the class skeleton, including all input descriptions in our class-level coding tasks.

 * test: all test cases for the whole class.

 * solution_code: the ground-truth class-level code for each task.

+Moreover, we have extracted more fine-grained class-level information from the class skeleton, including:

 * import_statement: the import statements for each task.

+* class_name: the name of the class.

 * class_description: a concise description of the purpose and functionality of the class.

-* class_name: the name of the class.

 * class_constructor: the constructor of the class.